amandhal/gitpractice/README_Docker_Day1.md

 ---

-## ⚙️ Core Concepts (In Simple Words)
+## ⚙️ Core Concepts

 ### 🧱 Docker Image
 An image is like a blueprint or template.
 It contains everything needed to run an app, but it’s read-only.

 ### 📦 Docker Container
 A container is the running version of an image.
-You can start, stop, or delete it anytime.
+We can start, stop, or delete it anytime.

 ### 📝 Dockerfile
 This is just a file with instructions to build an image (like what base image to use, what dependencies to install, etc.)